BACollins96/BACollins96.github.io/Project3.md

 ## UI Design

-It opens the terminal and just goes, it has nothing fancy on it.
+It opens the terminal and it will begin the guessing game, generating a number and allowing the user to guess at it using user input, telling them whether their guess is more or less than what the random number is as seen in Fig. 1.
+You may also end the game and reset it, as also seen in Fig. 1.

 ![screenshot](Seniorscreenshots/Screenshot(93).png)